Martinborough Wastewater Treatment Plant

 Commentary:

-In August 2023, a “To Do Abatement Notice” was issued for Martinborough.
-This Notice replaces the Abatement Notice issued in 2022, although the WWTP still remains non-compliant.
+In June 2024, a new 'To Do Abatement Notice' was issued for Martinborough.
+This superseded the May 2024 and August 2023 'To Do Abatement Notices', which in turn replaced the Abatement Notice issued in 2022, although the WWTP still remains non-compliant.

-WWL and SWDC are working together to address the items raised in the new Notice, as part of the compliance upgrade project underway.
+Wellington Water and South Wairarapa District Council are working together to address the items raised in the new Notice, as part of the compliance upgrade project underway.

 Major investment is required, and current approved funding levels do not meet this requirement.